Old Port “Seafood Lovers” Walking Lunch Tour in Portland, Maine

 Sampling and Learning

-The real highlight here is tasting a freshly prepared lobster roll, which most reviews rave about.
+The real highlight here is tasting a freshly prepared lobster roll, which most reviews love.
 The seafood is always fresh, thanks to local sourcing, and the guide explains what makes Maine lobsters special.
 Alongside, you’ll enjoy a hearty cup of clam or seafood chowder, a quintessential New England dish.

 One reviewer shared that the guide, AJ, was "fantastic and we enjoyed it so much," noting her engaging storytelling.
 Guests learn about the lobster industry—from how lobsters are caught on the ocean floor to what makes Maine lobster unique.
 Many appreciate the detailed explanations, which add depth to the tasting experience.